briancappello/flask-unchained/docs/tutorial/02_views_templates_and_static_assets.rst

 The ``param_converter`` converts arguments passed in via the query string to arguments that get passed to the decorated view function.
 It can make sure you get the right type via a callable (like here), or as we'll cover later, it can even convert unique identifiers from the URL directly into database models.
 But that's getting ahead of ourselves.

+We've also modified the calls to ``self.render`` to use the short-hand template name: the "site" folder is automatically determined from the controller class's name, and the ".html" file extension is already set as the default for all template files.

 Now that we've added another view/route, our templates need some work again.
 Let's update the navbar, move our existing ``index.html`` template to ``hello.html`` (adding support for the ``name`` template context variable), and lastly add a new ``index.html`` template for the landing page.

 .. code:: html+jinja